thedeveloperever/optimac/README.md

 ### More Info

 - Currently it disables...
  - Telemetry
   - Location services
   - Crash reporting
+  - Facial recognition in media
  - FTP
  - SMB1
-  - Location Services
-  - Facial recognition in media
  - NetBIOS

 - Soon it will be able to do the following:
   - Clean out unused files in your downloads